inappstory/Android-Example/README.md

 # InAppStorySDK Samples
-Java samples with basics integration for InAppStorySDK Full documentation can be found in the repository library, which can be found [here](https://github.com/inappstory/android-sdk)
+Java samples with basics integration for InAppStorySDK.
+Full documentation can be found in the repository library, which can be found [here](https://github.com/inappstory/android-sdk)

 ### Get started